-The above detailed procedure of exequatur of arbitral award is complicated and requires serious theoretical and practical knowledge in this area, where the lack of it could lead to rejection of the submitted documents.
-Court representation for performance of the procedure of exequatur of arbitral award is part of our lawyer’s practice so if you need assistance and guidance in relation to exequatur of arbitral award feel free to contact us.
+The above-detailed procedure of exequatur of an arbitral award is complicated and requires serious theoretical and practical knowledge in this area, where the lack of it could lead to rejection of the submitted documents.
+Court representation for a performance of the procedure of exequatur of an arbitral award is part of our lawyer’s practice so if you need assistance and guidance in relation to exequatur of arbitral award feel free to contact us.
 There is also a translator’s agency in our office to help with translations and legalization of the associated documents.

 For more information, visit our section “International litigation”.